airalab/robonomics-wiki/docs/ru/home-assistant-x-robonomics.md

 Assistant and connect your Zigbee devices to your Home Assistant via preferred hardware.

 ## Add Robonomics integration to Existing Home Assistant Core

 **This part is under maintenance, to be updated soon.**

+## Add Robonomics integration to Existing Home Assistant OS

+**This part is under maintenance, to be updated soon.**